Volkswagen Touareg review - sublime interior but sedate to drive

 - Feels rather numb to drive

-Sitting at the top of VW’s burgeoning range of SUVs is its flagship, the Touareg.
-Although the car has been around since 2002, it is now in its third generation and now has a look that brings it into line with the rest of the VW range, including the midsized Tiguan, seven-seat Tiguan Allspace and entry-level Volkswagen T-Roc and T-Cross crossovers.
-As befits a car at the top of the Volkswagen tree, it has also been given a push upmarket.
+Sitting at the top of VW’s extensive range of SUVs is its flagship, the Touareg.
+Although the car has been around since 2002, it is now in its third generation and now has a look that brings it into line with the rest of the VW range, albeit with a more upmarket look than some of the brand’s numerous other SUVs.

-As a result of the redesign, the Touareg is wider, longer and slightly lower than before, giving it a more athletic look.
+As a result of the redesign, the Touareg is wider, longer and slightly lower than previous iterations, giving it a more athletic look.
 As with other flagship models from the Volkswagen Group, it also features a prominent grille and lashings of chrome to make it look both distinctive and expensive.
 A facelift in 2023 brought even sharper design, with a bolder front end and a fashionable horizontal light bar at the back.

 Despite its load-carrying credentials, enthusiastic drivers will be pleased to know the Touareg shares its basic underpinnings with the Porsche Cayenne, Bentley Bentayga and Lamborghini Urus, with some of the magic of those three sprinkled on the more affordable VW.
-Clever active suspension counters body lean for improved composure compared to the previous models, while the engine and automatic gearbox are well suited to the type of cruising most SUV drivers will want to do – even if the big wheels mean the ride can feel quite firm at times.
+Clever active suspension, where fitted, counters body lean for improved composure compared to the previous models, while the engine and automatic gearbox are well suited to the type of cruising most SUV drivers will want to do – even if the big wheels mean the ride can feel quite firm at times.
 Smaller-wheeled cars (the most basic version comes on 20-inch wheels) ride much more comfortably, even on the basic steel-sprung car, which does without the air suspension of posher models.
 In fact, a car with spring suspension and 20s will be comfier than one with air suspension and 21s.

 The interior really steals the show, thanks to VW's fantastic 'Innovision Cockpit', featured for the first time in the new Touareg.
 It sees the dashboard heavily angled towards the driver, with a 12-inch digital instrument cluster appearing to flow into a 15-inch central infotainment panel.
 This is meant to be customised by each user like a smartphone, with drag-and-drop tiles of information and various car settings assigned to your 'driver profile'.
 Not only does it look great, it’s intuitive and responsive to use.
 On older Touaregs it was standard from R-Line Tech upwards, or optional on other trim levels.
 After the 2023 facelift, it was standard across the range.
 The whole interior feels beautifully built, placing the Touareg ahead of many rivals.